department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/check-in-release-notes.md

 ## Releases

 ### 7/22/2022
-- Added the physical location to the appointment information displayed during Pre-Check-in and Check-in so that the Veteran will know the exact location for their appointment
+- Added the physical location to the appointment information displayed during Pre-Check-in and Check-in so that the Veteran will know the exact location of their appointment
     - [Epic 42794](https://github.com/department-of-veterans-affairs/va.gov-team/issues/42794)

 ### 7/19/2022